KILTprotocol/docs/docs/concepts/05_credentials/04_attestation.md

 ### Storing attestations

 Storing a attestation in the blockchain requires providing a constant deposit, which is currently around 0.12 KILT.
 The deposit amount is calculated based on the worst-case scenario for a attestation, where the maximum storage for one attestation reaches 179 bytes.
 The deposit serves as a security measure to ensure the integrity of the blockchain and incentivize users to manage their attestation responsibly.
 By requiring a deposit, it discourages spamming or unnecessary creation of attestation.
 The attester can reclaim the deposit by deleting their attestation.
-Revoking them isn't sufficient.
+Revoking them isn't sufficient as the deposit still shows in chain storage, but marked as invalid.